Code

 Pedagogical methods

 Blended learning.
-Use of online resources, offline resources, lecturers, minicase studies, quiz, research presentations, videos, peer-to-peer learning, team working
+Use of online and offline resources, guest speakers, mini-case studies, quizzes, research presentations, videos, peer-to-peer learning, and teamwork.

 Evaluation and grading system and catch up exams